Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 so that $\bar{\bfx}_{k,l} = \bfV_{k,l} \, \bar{\bfy}_{k,l}$, and

-Once $\bfx_{k,l}$ has been computed and once the weights $\bfW_{k+1}=\widetilde{\bfW}^{(p,\tau)}(\bfx_{k,l})$ have been updated according to (\ref{msl:eq:weights2}), the $(k+1)$th problem of the form \cref{msl:eq:pbm_stdform} needs to be solved: to achieve this, one needs to compute a new (preconditioned) Krylov subspace from scratch, defined with respect to the new coefficient matrix $\bfA\bfW_{k+1}^{-1}$.
+Once $\bfx_{k,l}$ has been computed and once the weights $\bfW_{k+1}=\widetilde{\bfW}^{(p,\tau)}(\bfx_{k,l})$ have been updated according to (\ref{msl:eq:weights2}), the $(k+1)$st problem of the form \cref{msl:eq:pbm_stdform}, with $k$ replaced by $k+1$, needs to be solved: to achieve this, one needs to compute a new Krylov subspace from scratch, defined with respect to the new coefficient matrix $\bfA\bfW_{k+1}^{-1}$.
 For this reason, this approach may become computationally expensive.